The Treachery of Images: Bayesian Scene Keypoints for Deep Policy Learning in Robotic Manipulation: Related Work

-{\parskip=2pt \textit{Keypoints}: Keypoints are a set of pixel- or 3D coordinates, usually placed on the task-relevant objects, that ideally are invariant to changes e.g. in the camera and object pose.
-KETO~\cite{qin2020keto} learns to predict single keypoints from 3D object point clouds, whereas Neural Descriptor Fields~\cite{simeonov2022neural} encode the full object point cloud into a SE(3)-equivariant descriptor.
-However, extracting full object point clouds is challenging and requires an array of cameras surrounding the scene, limiting the applicability of the method.
-In their seminal work, Florence~\textit{et~al.}~\cite{florencemanuelli2018dense, florence2019self} generate keypoints by training Dense Object Nets (DON) on a dense correspondence pretext task in a self-supervised manner.
+{\parskip=2pt \textit{Keypoints}: Keypoints are pixel- or 3D coordinates tracking task-relevant object parts.
+KETO~\cite{qin2020keto} predicts single keypoints from 3D object point clouds, whereas Neural Descriptor Fields~\cite{simeonov2022neural} encode the full object point cloud.
+However, extracting full object point clouds is challenging and requires an array of cameras surrounding the scene, limiting the applicability of the method. \rebuttal{Keypoints can be learned end-to-end from camera observations in RL~\cite{chen2021unsupervised} or using multi-view consistency~\cite{vecerik2021s3k}.} In their seminal work, Florence~\textit{et~al.}~\cite{florencemanuelli2018dense, florence2019self} generate keypoints by training Dense Object Nets (DON) in a self-supervised manner.
 DONs can generalize between object class instances~\cite{florencemanuelli2018dense} and are applicable to deformable objects~\cite{florence2019self}.
 Training DONs to contrast between different single-object scenes, enables deployment in a multi-object setting~\cite{hadjivelichkov2022fully}.
 However, this approach requires single-object scans of all objects and handles occlusions poorly.
-In contrast, we propose an approach that collects data from multi-object scenes and directly trains a DON on them.
-This not only makes data collection much faster and avoids additional computational overhead but also adds occlusions to the training data, thus training the encoder for object discrimination and occlusion invariance.
-Moreover, in densely cluttered scenes, the intermediate object mask generation usually needed for DON training can be skipped~\cite{adrian2022efficient, graf2022learning} However, on less cluttered scenes this approach runs the risk of sampling too many background pixels in pretraining, thus compromising correspondence quality.
+In contrast, we propose to directly train on multi-object scenes, making data collection much faster, avoiding computational overhead and including occlusions in the training data.
+Moreover, in densely cluttered scenes, the object mask generation needed for DON training can be skipped~\cite{adrian2022efficient, graf2022learning} However, on less cluttered scenes this approach runs the risk of sampling too many background pixels in pretraining, thus compromising correspondence quality.